DRIVER-EU/lcms-connector/README.md

 Example

-  Save the GeoJSON every minute to the folder './data':
-  >> lcms_connector -p YOUR_PASSWORD -e "Excercise name" -r 60 -f data

-  Send the data every minute to Kafka (using the details in config.json):
+  Start in server mode:
-  >> lcms_connector -p YOUR_PASSWORD -e "Excercise name" -r 60 -k
+  >> lcms_connector -p YOUR_PASSWORD -e "Excercise name" -s -k
 ```

+# gui

+> Simple GUI for the LCMS adapter is available at http://localhost:5000

 # Limitations